mayankrana2000/Chat-Record-System-mini-/README.md

 # Chat Record System
-Full Stack mini project.It maintains the chat record of a person.
+Full Stack mini project.It maintains the chat record of a person alongwith date and time.